MaxParisotto/nexa-gateway/guidelines.md

 common: Shared models, types, configuration handling, logging, and authentication middleware.

+cli: A command-line interface for managing the system and providing dashboard persistence.

 Use Tokio for asynchronous programming and concurrency.

 Add structured error handling throughout the crates with thiserror or anyhow.